codewithheeren/Interview_Questions/Java Backend/Miscellaneous interview questions.md

 **IQ1**
 1. What is the difference between Collection and Stream API ?
 Which one is faster ?
 What are the advantages of using stream API over collection ?
 2. What is parallel stream in Java ?
-Do one implementation of parallel streams.
+(Do one implementation of parallel streams)
 3. Where to use wrapper class while primitives are already there ?
 4. How to create a custom wrapper class ?
 5. What is stack overflow and when it comes ?